jcouv/jcouv.github.io/_posts/2016-02-14-git-internals-branches-and-remotes.md

 ## Summary
 To recap, there are a few keys that illuminate Git's design:
 1. Commits and object trees are immutable.
-2. Commits and objects are referenced by globally unique identifiers.
+2. Commits and objects have globally unique identifiers.
 3. Branches are mutable references to commits, but are namespaced by repository and have clear ownership rules.

 Although a couple of people have identified immutability in particular to be a key in Git's design (Scott Chacon in his excellent [Getting Git](https://vimeo.com/14629850) talk or [Philip Nilsson](http://www.jayway.com/2013/03/03/git-is-a-purely-functional-data-structure/)), I'm surprised that this is not more commonly emphasized.
 With those keys, its design becomes much easier to understand in its simplicity and elegance.